 Digital Object Identifier (DOI)

 Medina, David X.; Chung, Eugene P.; Bowser, Robert; and Sirianni, Rachael W., "Lipid And Polymer Blended Polyester Nanoparticles Loaded With Adapalene For Activation Of Retinoid Signaling In The Cns Following Intravenous Administration" (2019).
-Neurobiology.
+Translational Neuroscience.
 20.